 Why you should implement an RFM Model

-Surely, acquisition is the main driver of growth in the first months or years for an ecommerce website.
+Surely, the acquisition is the main growth driver in the first months or years for an eCommerce website.
 In this phase, it is essential to let people know you exist on the market and build awareness.

-But once you’ve acquired enough customers, you need to start focusing on segmentation and retention through highly personalised customer journeys.
+But once you’ve acquired enough customers, you need to start focusing on segmentation and retention through highly personalized customer journeys.

 It’s how we helped one of our clients in the fashion industry to increase their retention rate by 6% in only 6 months!

-I’ll show you how to build an RFM Model and how to use it to build a strong relationship with your current customers.
+I’ll show you how to use an RFM model and build a strong relationship with your current customers.

 The process below is suitable for webshops built on custom platforms.
-If you’re using Shopify, you can skip the manual work and let REVEAL do all the RFM modelling, segmentation and analysis for you!
+If you’re using Shopify, you can skip the manual work and let REVEAL do all the RFM modeling, segmentation, and analysis for you!

 Step-by-step guide to creating your RFM model